 Lawrie Brown is an Australian computer security guru, science fiction fan, keen dancer, and lover of the great outdoor landscape.
 In the mundane world he is a retired lecturer in computer science at the UNSW Canberra.
-He is also a webmaster on the PCUG/ AUUG Canberra - Internet Project system.
+He is also a webmaster for the AUUG Canberra and PCUG systems.

 Lawrie's social activities include dancing in the